-LEGISLATION FUNCTIONS AND POWERS A. OBJECTS OF LOCAL 1.
-To provide democratic and accountable government for local GOVERNMENT (section communities.
+LEGISLATION FUNCTIONS AND POWERS Α. OBJECTS OF LOCAL To provide democratic and accountable government for local GOVERNMENT (section communities.
 152 of the Constitution of 2.
 To ensure the provision of services to communities in a the Republic of South sustainable manner.
 Africa) 3.
 To promote social and economic development.
 4. To promote a safe and healthy environment.
-5. To encourage the involvement of communities and community organizations in the matters of local government.
-AND B. FUNCTIONS POWERS OF 6.
+5. To encourage the involvement of communities and community organizations in the matters of local government. В. FUNCTIONS AND POWERS OF 6.
 To provide democratic and accountable government for local MUNICIPALITIES (section communities.
 83 (1) of the LG: 7.
 To ensure the provision of services to communities in a Municipal Structures Act) sustainable manner.
 8. To promote social and economic development.
-POWERS AND 9.
-To promote a safe and healthy environment.
-FUNCTIONS OF 10.
-To encourage the involvement of communities and MUNICIPALITIES (section community organizations in the matters of local government.
+POWERS AND To promote a safe and healthy environment.
+FUNCTIONS OF To encourage the involvement of communities and MUNICIPALITIES (section community organizations in the matters of local government. community organizations in the matters of local government.
 156 of the Constitution of the Republic of South Africa)